xunker/middleman-target/README.md

 # Middleman-Target

 Middleman-Target is an extension to [MIDDLEMAN] 3.0.x and greater to allow you to specify a build target and generate the content accordingly.

 You can use Middleman-Target in your Middleman project to build multiple versions of your source from one source tree.

+NOTE: This version is for [MIDDLEMAN] >= 3.0.x and Ruby >= 1.9.1.
+For
+compatibility with Middleman 2.0.x or Ruby 1.8.7, please see version 0.0.1 of this gem.

 # Examples